-It’s that time of year that thousands of students and their families visit college campuses to take tours and discover more about the school.
-Two years ago we learned a lot when we took my oldest “baby” on five college tours.
-I’m still recovering from the college selection process with my oldest, but here we go again with my second “baby.”
+It’s that time of year that thousands of students and their families make college campus visits to take tours and discover more about the school.
+Two years ago we learned a lot when we took my oldest baby on five college tours.
+I’m still recovering from the college selection process with my oldest, but here we go again with my second baby.
 We’re off this month for a new round of college visits with child #2.
 As we get ready for our tours, I thought I’d share some tips for a college tour visit.

 The obvious considerations in choosing a college are the college ranking, programs of study offered, location and cost.
-But there are additional points to consider in selecting a college that you can learn from taking a college tour and preparation is the key to learning those additional factors.
+But there are additional points to consider in selecting a college that you can learn from taking college visits and taking a college tour.
+Preparation is the key to learning those additional factors.

 Tips for a College Tour Visit